trskop/command-wrapper/man/command-wrapper.1.md

     This can indicate a version mismatch between Command Wrapper installation, and *subcommand*/*toolset* installation.

+`125`
+:   Functionality or an internal subcommand is not yet implemented.

 `126`
 :   Failed while trying to execute external subcommand or other external